 Programming & the Scientific Core: Programming is a practical skill set while also providing a primary mechanism through which much of computer science can be explored and understood.
 Required courses in the Scientific Core (132, 232, 314, 332) develop and use practical programming and computational problem-solving skills to build a deeper understanding of Computer Science as an academic discipline.
 Electives: Two required electives provide an opportunity to explore topic areas within computer science.
-Recent topics have included: Electronics, Numerical Methods, Operations Research, Programming Languages, Artificial Intelligence, Database Systems, Cyber Security, Machine Learning and Robotics.
-Abstractions & Systems: Abstraction is the fundamental principle that underlies and enables the creation of the unimaginably complex computing systems we use every day.
-Required courses (256 and an Abstraction Implementation elective, e.g. 352 or 354) develop facility with abstractions through studying its use in systems including computer hardware design, programming languages, computer operating systems and networking, and web application architectures.
+Recent topics have included: Electronics, Computational Mathematics, Operations Research, Programming Languages, Artificial Intelligence, Database Systems, Cyber Security, Information Security.
+Abstractions & Systems: Abstraction is the fundamental principle that underlies and enables the creation of the extraordinarily complex computing systems we use every day.
+Required courses (256 and an Abstraction Implementation elective, e.g. 352 or 354) develop facility with abstractions through studying their use in systems including computer hardware design, programming languages, computer operating systems and networking, and web application architectures.
 Tools & Practices: Modern tools and practices are essential in the creation, testing and maintenance of large software projects.
 Required courses (190, 290) introduce and provide exposure to modern tools and practices in the context of a real-world Free and Open Source Software (FOSS) project.
 In the year-long Senior Seminar (491, 492) students gain additional real-world experience through engaging in a research project or through participating in a FOSS project community.
-Recent FOSS communities that students have joined have included: - Sugar Labs: Aims to improve education for children through a free open source collaboration and learning platform and an extensive set of community developed educational activities. - Sahana Eden: Created in the aftermath of the 2004 Indian Ocean Tsunami and used in relief efforts following the 2010 Haiti earthquake, supports disaster relief coordination through a volunteer and resource management system.
-Open MRS: Started in a single medical clinic in Kenya, aims to improve general medical care and pandemic response by building an electronic medical records system. - freeCodeCamp: Helps millions of people develop employable technical skills by expanding access to programming education and skills training through a free and open source platform and community developed curricular materials. - Atom: A widely used hackable open source text editor supported by GitHub for collaborative software development. - React Native: An open source JavaScript framework supported by Facebook and partners for building native mobile applications using React. - Audacity: An audio editing and recording application produced as open source software by a community of volunteers.
+Recent FOSS communities that students have joined have included: - Godot Game Engine: Godot is an open-source 2D and 3D video game development platform that offers a fully integrated, scalable, and transparent game development experience. - Jenkins: The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying, and automating any project.
+Jenkins enables developers to test their code faster and receive prompt feedback. - Book Project: An open source web application that allows users to track books they're currently reading, what they want to read, or goals they have for reading.
+The project was started using Java, Vaadin, and Spring Boot, but currently is migrating to React and TypeScript. - NumPy: NumPy is a fundamental package for scientific computing in Python.
+It is a library that provides various objects and functions such as multidimensional array object, masked arrays/matrices, and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, basic linear algebra, Fourier transformations, and much more. - Open MRS: Started in a single medical clinic in Kenya, aims to improve general medical care and pandemic response by building an electronic medical records system. - freeCodeCamp: Helps millions of people develop employable technical skills by expanding access to programming education and skills training through a free and open source platform and community developed curricular materials. - Atom: A widely used hackable open source text editor supported by GitHub for collaborative software development. - React Native: An open source JavaScript framework supported by Facebook and partners for building native mobile applications using React. - Audacity: An audio editing and recording application produced as open source software by a community of volunteers.
 Recent research projects have included: